Published September 7, 2022

 pdf.SaveAs("D:\Iron Software\textToPDF\myFirstPDF.pdf")

-function will add a watermark to our document.
-Pass your watermark text as an argument of the function.
-I have passed "my watermark" as an example.
+function will add a watermark to the document.
+Pass your watermark text as an argument of the function such as "my watermark" as an example.
 The second argument is the watermark's location.
 There are multiple options available, and you can choose any.
-The third argument is opacity, and you can set the opacity as per your needs.
-I have set it as "45".
-The fourth argument I have passed is rotation.
-I have set rotation to 45, but you can set it to any, as per your needs.
+The third argument is the opacity, and you can set the opacity as per your needs.
+For example: "45".
+The fourth argument is rotation, and it sets the rotation to 45, but you can set it to any, as per your needs.

-The following is the output generated by our sample code:
+The following is the output generated by the sample code:

 Printing a PDF document using IronPDF is very easy --- just write the following line of code: